 Keto Diet FAQs

-No, the keto diet is also high-fat!
+No, the Keto diet isn’t just low-carb it’s also high-fat.
 While you are decreasing carbs in the day, you are also bulking up on fats to create ketones and burn more fat.
 You cannot achieve ketosis without adding the fats, too.

 Keto vs. Paleo: what’s the difference?